Samah-Abdelhady/Jaws-image-segmentation/README.md

 ## Used tools:
 - Python, pytorch
 - Google Drive
+* I trained the models on the following (and you can run it on any of them)
   - GPU of google colab and kaggle.
   - CPU of my pc using jupyter.
-### You can run the code on any of them, but it will take too much time to train models on CPU. you just need to adjust data path.
+### You can run the code on any of them, but it will take too much time to train models on CPU.